rmhorton/DAGnabit/README.md

 ### Ideas and comments

-* I have developed several version of a [proof-of-concept prototype](https://github.com/rmhorton/DAGnabit) using ChatGPT.
+* I have developed several versions of a [proof-of-concept prototype](https://github.com/rmhorton/DAGnabit) using ChatGPT.
 It shows the idea of parsing BUGS code and drawing a graph, but it has issues:
 	- They make some mistakes (e.g., it included some things that are not really nodes, like the word "for")
 	- They do not fully implement the [diagram conventions](https://www.multibugs.org/documentation/latest/ModelSpecification.html) (plates, for example)